bschulzebaek/declarative-admin/README.md

 # Declarative Admin

 This is a proof-of-concept implementation for declaratively creating admin modules in Shopware 6.
-The goal is to provide a simple interface using config files to define the module structure (routing, views) and behavior without writing any Vue/JS code, thus standardizing UI implementations and reducing complexity & instability by minimizing LOC.
+The goal is to provide a simple interface using config files to define the module structure (routing, views) and behavior without writing any Vue/JS code, thus standardizing UI implementations and reducing complexity & instability by minimizing LOC and different implementations of the same behaviors.

-This project is used to identify edge cases, limitations and risks for such an approach.

 ## Registering a Module
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.

+### Module Schema

+TODO: `src/Resources/app/administration/module-definitions/definition.schema.json`

 ```yaml
 id: 'declarative-promotion'